MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/plan-teams-lifecycle.md

 -   _Tenant admin_ has full control over roles, permissions, directory, and apps.
 -   _Team creator_ has permissions to create a group or team in the directory.
 The admin can constrain this user type to a subset of users.
 -   _Team owner_ manages membership and settings for the team.
 There can be as many as 10 team owners per team.
--   _Team member_ fully participates in team, can be allowed to create channels.
+-   _Team member_ fully participates in a team, and can be allowed to create channels.
 -   _Guest_ is a user who’s external to the organization.
 Anyone with an email address can be invited as a guest.

 ## IT decisions to make before getting started